-The duty cycle of this signal is inversely proportional to the percentage of current that is delivered to the LEDs (Figure 16).
+The duty cycle of this signal is inversely proportional to the percentage of current that is delivered to the LEDs (figure 14).

 To use this pin for a trim function, the user should set the maximum output current to a value higher than the required current by at least 5%.
 The LED I{SET} current is then trimmed down to the appropriate value.
 Another consideration that also is important is the limitation of the user APWM signal duty cycle.
-In some cases, it might be preferable to set the maximum I{SET} current to be 25% to 50% higher, thus allowing the APWM signal to have duty cycles that are between 25% and 50%.
+In some cases it might be preferable to set the maximum I{SET} current to be 25% to 50% higher, thus allowing the APWM signal to have duty cycles that are between 25% and 50%.

-Figure 14: Percentage Error of the LED current versus PWM duty cycle (at 200 Hz PWM frequency).
+Figure 12.
+Typical percentage error, due to PWM-to-LED delay, for the average LED current versus PWM duty cycle (at 200 Hz PWM frequency).